zazant/twitter-archivist/readme.md

 # twitter-archive

-makes a nice looking html webpage from a twitter user with sorting options. saves images, videos, and qts, too
+makes a nice looking html webpage from a twitter user with sorting options. saves images, videos, threads, and qts, too

 uses snscrape, so it will break if twitter changes something and messes with that...